 By submitting images to the EHS, including entries to EHS competitions, the photographer provides the EHS with full usage rights for all images submitted.
 Copyright remains with the photographer.

 Are you a photo enthusiast?
 Do you enjoy taking flower or garden photos?
 Do you keep photographic records of your garden?
-Or do you only occasionally get that old camera out and take a snap?
+Or do you occasionally get out that old camera and take a snap?
 Are you interested in sharing with and learning from other photographers?
 If any of these apply to you, consider joining the EHS Photography Group.

-By providing a photographic or other image for use on the EHS Web site, you warrant that you are the copyright owner of the image or have been given the rights to use and share the image and are granting the EHS the right to publish the photograph(s) in the Gardener's Gate and on the EHS web site, and use them at any EHS exhibition, promotional or educational event in perpetuity.
+By providing a photographic or other image to the EHS, you warrant that you are the copyright owner of the image or have been given the rights to use and share the image and are granting the EHS the right to publish the image(s) in the Gardener's Gate and on the EHS web site, and use them at any EHS exhibition, promotional or educational event in perpetuity.
 Usage includes the right to make minor modifications, such as post-processing adjustments, minor cropping or fading for a particular purpose, but that do not result in a substantive change to the image.

 Other than these specific usage rights, the copyright in the photograph or other image remains with the copyright holder and these images can not be copied or appropriated by any other person.
 Downloading these images for uses other than the above, without the express consent of the copyright holder constitutes copyright infringement.